iftikhar8/thesis/chapters/sections/appendix.md

 ### A1.
 Methods

-List of references used in the meta-analysis can be found https://doi.org/10.6084/m9.figshare.6230513.v2
+List of references used in the meta-analysis can be found at doi: http://doi.org/10.4227/11/5af51a29f9e6a
+File: chapter-2-meta-analysis-refs.rtf

 PAGEBREAK